 In 1866, Lady Rachel Oliver of Millfield, Ryde, bought from the Rev. Phillip Hawkins the house, (Strattle) and ¾ acre of land and gave it to the living of Whitwell for a parsonage house.
 This Benefaction was met by a grant of £50 per year to augment the living of Whitwell.
 In 1868 the Rev. Robert Oliver exchanged the house formally called Strathwell for the new vicarage house, which was valued at £3000.
 The Ecclesiastical Commissioners met the increased Benefaction with an annual grant of an addition £43.

 Lady Rachel Oliver

-The land belonging to Sir Robert and Lady Rachel Oliver extended from ‘Strathwell’, south, as far as Ashknowle Lane and a portion were donated to the church for a new burial ground.
+The land belonging to Sir Robert and Lady Rachel Oliver extended from ‘Strathwell’, south, as far as Ashknowle Lane and a portion was donated to the church for a new burial ground.
 She ended her days at ‘Strathwell’ Pellhurst Road, Ryde.

-We know from the memoirs of Frederick Orchard that he was born 12 September 1907 in the largest of terrace cottage, Kemming Road, which was rented for 1/6 per week (9p).
+We know from the memoirs of Frederick Orchard that he was born 12 September 1907 in the largest of the terrace cottages in Kemming Road, which was rented for 1/6 per week (9p).
 The two smaller cottages were 1/- per week, one occupied by Mr. & Mrs. Coleman, the other by Mr. Moses.

 The whole terrace was owned by the Olivers.

-The image shown above is a memorial to Lady Rachel within the cemetery.
+The image shown above is a memorial to Lady Rachel within the cemetery in Ashknowle Lane

 Whitwell Map 1860